nomadyus/mirror-swipe/README.md

 browser-sync start --server --files "*, */*, */*/*"
 ```
 The above command will run a local mini-server of the directory and will provide a URL to view the site.

+## Site
+The site is hosted as [mirror-swipe](http://mirror-swipe.s3-website-us-east-1.amazonaws.com/) on an AWS S3 bucket.